Svalbard polar bear

 APRIL/MAY 2025 - ELEMENTAL ADVENTURE: SVALBARD YACHT BASED SKI TOURING TRIP

-Elemental Adventure will be returning to Svalbard in 2025.
-Limited spaces remaining.
+Elemental Adventure will be returning to Svalbard in 2025 and 2026.
+Limited spaces remaining in 2025.
+Contact us for 2026

 It's simple - Svalbard is a mandatory item on the bucket list of any serious skier.